hussainalboori/GoLangCheetSheet/OsModule/module_explain.md

-Certainly!
  The `os` module in Go provides a way to interact with the operating system.
 It offers functions and methods to perform various operations related to the operating system, such as managing files and directories, manipulating the environment, working with processes, and more.
 Here's a brief explanation of some key functionalities provided by the `os` module:

 1. File and Directory Operations:
    - Creating, opening, reading, writing, and deleting files.